What is the Cal-JAC Academy?

 What Can I Expect from a Career in the Fire Service?

-To hear testimony from a few of the recent graduates of the Cal-JAC Academy Class 18-1, who graduated on June 30, 2018, click the links below:
+To hear testimony from a few of the recent graduates of the Cal-JAC Academy Class 18-1, who graduated on June 30, 2018, and to see what they experienced during the Academy, click the links below:

 When Will the Academy Take Place?

 The Cal-JAC Academy will begin classes on January 7, 2019 and run through June 29, 2019.
 Classes will be held at the Firefighter Candidate Testing Center in Sacramento, located at 2560 River Plaza Drive, Sacramento, CA 95833.
 Classes will take place from 6:00 p.m. to 10:00 p.m. on Tuesdays and Thursdays, as well as from 9:00 a.m. to 5:00 p.m. on Saturdays.

 Attendance to each of the Tuesday, Thursday and Saturday sessions are mandatory.
 Additional study sessions, test preparation sessions, and other Academy related items may also be required outside of these hours.
 Candidates should confirm their schedules prior to applying for a spot in the academy.

 What Qualifies as Financial Need?

 To be accepted into the Cal-JAC Academy, candidates must meet one of the financial requirements listed below.